By Molly J. Anderson-Childers | Updated September 10, 2018

 In this age of corporate-sponsored fear and paranoia, it is a revolutionary act to feel safe in the wild places of this world.
-The media often communicates messages that the wilderness is dangerous, barbaric, and full of predators don't go for a hike it's much safer to stay at home and watch the Discovery Channel.
-They advocate wilderness at a distance viewed only through the lens of a video-camera, or through the windshield of a car.
+The media often communicates messages that the wilderness is dangerous, barbaric, and full of predators.
+Don't go for a hike it's much safer to stay at home and watch the Discovery Channel.
+They advocate wilderness at a distance, viewed only through the lens of a camera or through the windshield of a car.

-I'm currently working with the Mancos State Park as their Guest Artist Program Coordinator.
-In this, their pilot year, they offered five artists' residencies at the park.
+I'm working with the Mancos State Park as their Guest Artist Program Coordinator.
+In their pilot year they offered five artists' residencies at the park.
 I applied, and was chosen for five days in the wilderness, creating visual art, writing, and planning workshops.
 It was a fabulous experience; one I will always treasure.

-The following creative visualization exercises were first developed as part of a creative arts workshop I presented at WomenFest 2006: One Planet.
-This is an event held every year to benefit the Durango Women's Resource Center.
-For more information about WomenFest and other Women's Resource Center events and services, please call (970) 247-1242 or email firstname.lastname@example.org.
+The following creative visualization exercises were first developed as part of a creative arts workshop I presented at WomenFest, an event held every year to benefit the Durango Women's Resource Center.

 You can do these visualizations alone, or with a group.
 Following each visualization is a suggestion or idea for an art or writing project.
 You may wish to have a blank journal and pens, paints, or collage supplies ready.
 Go wild!